ray-project/releaser/README.md

 ### Add a New Test
 Releaser requires you to add APIs that are shared by both the command line tool and cron job.

-Search NEW_TESTS - BASIC.
+Search this repo for "NEW_TESTS - BASIC".
 It will give you a list of files that you should modify to support new tests.

 #### release_tests/[test_name]/controller.py
 You first need to create a controller.py.
 Controller is a class that has the core logic of each release tests.
 For example,